Hunch co-founder Dixon joins venture firm Andreessen Horowitz

-SAN FRANCISCO, Nov 19 (Reuters) - Chris Dixon, the entrepreneur behind recommendation service Hunch and web-security company SiteAdvisor, will join Silicon Valley venture-capital firm Andreessen Horowitz in January, he and the firm said.
+SAN FRANCISCO (Reuters) - Chris Dixon, the entrepreneur behind recommendation service Hunch and web-security company SiteAdvisor, will join Silicon Valley venture-capital firm Andreessen Horowitz in January, he and the firm said.

 “He’s built a real reputation among the entrepreneurs as one of the most helpful guys, the one everyone wants,” as a backer, said Andreessen Horowitz co-founder Marc Andreessen in an interview.